 The OCC previously has determined that reinsuring a portion of the mortgage insurance on loans originated or purchased by the parent bank of an operating subsidiary, or by the parent bank's lending affiliates, is generally permissible under the National Bank Act because this activity is part of, or incidental to, the business of banking.
-See Bank One Letter; PNC Letter; Chase Letter; and IL 743.
-In the Bank One Letter, the PNC Letter, the Chase Letter, and IL 743, the OCC concluded that, in general, this kind of reinsurance activity is part of the business of banking because the activity (1) is functionally equivalent to or a logical outgrowth of a recognized banking activity; (2) responds to customer needs or otherwise benefits the bank or its customers; and (3) involves risks similar in nature to those already assumed by banks.
-The OCC also concluded in the Bank One Letter, the PNC Letter, the Chase Letter, and IL 743 that, even if the activity were not part of the business of banking, it would be permissible as an activity incidental to banking, particularly to a national bank's express power to make loans, because it optimized the use of the bank's credit underwriting capacities.
+See the "Mortgage Reinsurance Approval Letters" and IL 743.
+In the Mortgage Reinsurance Approval Letters and IL 743, the OCC concluded that, in general, this kind of reinsurance activity is part of the business of banking because the activity (1) is functionally equivalent to or a logical outgrowth of a recognized banking activity; (2) responds to customer needs or otherwise benefits the bank or its customers; and (3) involves risks similar in nature to those already assumed by banks.
+The OCC also concluded in the Mortgage Reinsurance Approval Letters and IL 743 that, even if the activity were not part of the business of banking, it would be permissible as an activity incidental to banking, particularly to a national bank's express power to make loans, because it optimized the use of the bank's credit underwriting capacities.